wwliao/bkheatmap/README.rst

 Usage
 -----

-Please download mtcars.txt_ first, and then run bkheatmap as follows:
+Please download mtcars.txt_ and run bkheatmap as follows:

 .. _mtcars.txt: https://gist.githubusercontent.com/wwliao/9ee916c1c0295b2f570e239bc91581b3/raw/a961160be56810cb0a461d86d3a04012a89a713f/mtcars.txt